 Heatwaves are an increasingly frequent climatic phenomenon.
 We’re not the only ones suffering though: cats and dogs are feeling the heat as well.
 Our pets are dependent on us to be able to cool down, which is why we must be particularly vigilant in hot weather.
 Here are some tips to help you protect your dog from the summer heat.

 How do Dogs React to the Summer Heat?

-How Dogs Keep Cool in the Summer Heat
+How do Dogs Cool Down in Hot Weather?

 When dogs pant they let hot air from their body and inhale cool air.
 When a dog sticks out its tongue, its breathing becomes short and fast to help the air circulation.

 Seek a cool spot in the shade: if your dog is outdoors, it will seek to lie on the bare ground to enjoy the moisture.
 Indoors, your dog will want to seek the coolest spot in the entire house.

 What are the Risks for a Dog During a Heatwave?

 If a dog cannot keep cool during a heatwave, its health is at risk.
 Heatwaves are no joke for dogs.

 - Heart problems are a direct result of overheating.
 Your dog’s heart works extra hard to help deal with the heat so be careful.
 If your dog’s belly turns redder than normal…it means that your dog is hot.

 - Your dog can also have breathing problems or a stroke.